 A first round of conceptual designs were shared with the community early in 2018.
 Based on the input received, the group decided that some modifications to the plan would be necessary.
-A second round of conceptual drawings were developed and shared with Mallway businesses, neighboring residents and the broader community for their review and input in August.
+A second round of conceptual drawings were developed and shared with Mallway businesses, neighboring residents and the broader community for their review and input in August of 2018.
 The images above represent the final concepts.
 Private funds are being raised for various project costs.
 The project will be constructed in phases.
 The initial phase will enhance the entrance to the plaza (shown in the final concept images above).
 Future phases will include implementation of park improvements and the addition of display panels envisioned to honor and recognize Upper Arlington veterans.
 The content of the display panels will be decided through a separate public engagement process, involving students and residents.

-The committee has successfully secured a State grant of $200,000 to support the project, a significant step toward its fundraising goals.
-To build upon this success, the committee is embarking on a capital campaign in order to raise an additional $50,000 for phase one to break ground June 2020.
+The committee has successfully secured a State grant of $200,000 to support the project, a significant step toward phase one of its fundraising goals.
+To build upon this success, the committee has embarked on a capital campaign in order to raise an additional $50,000 for phase one to break ground June 2020.
 In support of these efforts, at the June 24 meeting, City Council passed a resolution authorizing matching funds on a dollar for dollar basis, up to $50,000.
 A Veterans Plaza Fund has been established with the Upper Arlington Community Foundation.
-Just click the button below to pledge today.
-When donating through the Community Foundation’s site, please indicate that your donation is for the Veterans Plaza Project.
+Click the button below to make your pledge today.
+When donating through the Community Foundation’s site, please indicate that your donation is for the Veterans Plaza Project

 REVIEW AND PUBLIC MEETING SCHEDULE